 Automatic Speech Recognition C++ Sample¶

-This sample demonstrates how to execute an Asynchronous Inference of acoustic model based on Kaldi* neural networks and speech feature vectors.
+This sample demonstrates how to execute asynchronous inference of an acoustic model based on Kaldi neural networks and speech feature vectors.
 Source code for this example is also available on GitHub.

 The sample works with Kaldi ARK or Numpy* uncompressed NPZ files, so it does not cover an end-to-end speech recognition scenario (speech to text), requiring additional preprocessing (feature extraction) to get a feature vector from a speech signal, as well as postprocessing (decoding) to produce text from scores.